trestrantham/hedwig_mopidy/README.md

 ```

 Ensure `hedwig_mopidy` is started before your application.
 Note that
-[mopidy](https://github.com/trestrantham/mopidy) is a dependendy that will be
+[mopidy](https://github.com/trestrantham/mopidy) is a dependency that will be
 started automatically when hedwig_mopidy is started.

 ```elixir